WorldEditor50/WebServer/README.md

 frame|utilities for server frame src|classes of business
 ## <2> How to build?
-./make.sh -- To build new binary file
+"./make.sh" or "make" -- To build new binary file
 make clean -- To clean all object files
-make client -- To build client file
+make cws_client -- To build client file
 ## <3> How to start develope?
 ///TODO...
 ## <4> Level of internal dependency